Logiqx/gps-details/docs/devices/motion/rate/walking/README.md

 The artefacts in the 1 Hz and 2 Hz data are referred to as aliasing and can be explained by the [Nyquist-Shannon](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) sampling theorem.

 A walker / runner is unlikely to be interested in measuring their arm speed, but this phenomena does illustrate why a higher logging rate can be useful.

-If you want to record accurate speed data when movements are jerky, then one must choose a suitable logging frequency.
+If you want to record accurate speed data when movements are jerky, then one must choose a suitable logging rate.

-Sports watches tend to implement heavy filtering for activities that involve arm movements, and it should be quite evident why this is necessary!
+Sports watches tend to implement heavy filtering for activities that involve arm movements, and it should be quite evident why this is necessary.
+Besides the actual movements taking place, 1 Hz aliasing effects could result in extremely misleading data being recorded.